11 Tips To Crank Your AOV "Up To 11" 🔊

 Looking to clear your overstock?
 Offering a Mystery Gift in the checkout is an excellent way to clear excess inventory and push specific SKUs.

 This promotion serves a practical purpose, too.
 Looking to clear your overstock?
-Offering a Mystery Gift in the checkout is an excellent way to clear excess inventory and push specific SKUs.
+Offering a Mystery Gift is an excellent way to clear excess inventory and push specific SKUs.

 There’s something incredibly satisfying about walking past a looong line of people, showing your VIP card, and entering the building.
 The Skip The Line promotion helps your customers associate that feeling with your brand.